ALAA-RADWAN/My-Portfolio/README.md

   * [Bug reports and work in Jira](#bug-reports-and-work-in-jira)
 ## About me

 I am a self-learner with a strong career focus, excellent analytical skills, and keen attention to detail.
 I graduated with a degree in Biomedical Engineering and began my career as an Image Processing Developer (2019-2020), where I worked in an agile environment.
 Subsequently, I was employed as a teacher in the Biomedical Engineering Department at my college in Cairo (2020-2021), where I developed strong communication and problem-solving skills.
 I am now seeking an opportunity as a Software Tester, where I can leverage my technical background and attention to detail.
-I’m currently studying for the ISTQB Foundation Level Certificate, and I am eager to indirectly contribute to ensuring high-quality software delivery.
+I’m currently studying for the ISTQB Foundation Level Certificate and am eager to contribute indirectly to ensure high-quality software delivery.
-• Visa Status: I have the right to work in The UK by tier 2 dependent Visa.

-I would be extremely happy to apply obtained knowledge to test an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.
+I would be extremely happy to apply the knowledge I have gained to test an operational product and gain hands-on experience.
+This would be a crucial step in my current career goal of becoming a mid-level software tester in two years.
+__Visa Status: I am eligible to work in the UK as a Dependent Visa holder | No sponsorship is required.__

 ## CV
 You can download my CV as [a PDF from my Google Drive]().